Mt. Gilead State Park is a lovely small park that is very secluded. The park is open all year around for people who like to relax.

 In the Mt.
 Gilead area, linear ridges of glacial sediment were left behind.
 The sediment converged and these are now the rolling hills and terrain of the state park.

-What Activities Are Available At Mt.
-Gilead State Park?
+Activities At Mt.
+Gilead State Park

 The park also has some lovely trails for visitors to enjoy.